The Difference Between Agile & Traditional Manufacturing

 The regulations that come with compliance make it hard for manufacturers to monitor and increase the efficiency of their operations.
 In the pharmaceutical sector especially, strict regulations limit the potential to improve productivity and visibility.

-Traditional approach: Follow the FDA’s 21 CFR Part 11 outline strict rules for digital documentation, leading many manufacturers to continue with paper-based processes.
+Traditional approach: Following the FDA’s 21 CFR Part 11 outline of strict rules for digital documentation, leading many manufacturers to continue with paper-based processes.
 Room-based production schedules make communication difficult in clean facilities, leading to visual communication tools like magnets and paper production logs.

 Agile approach: Use a no-code database to track the status of all the rooms around the production space and automatically collect data.
 Thus, engineers can track bottlenecks and see which operations are slowing down production.
 Automatic data collection from operators and machines can also ensure product traceability and respect of compliance policies.
 By sharing this data with workers, manufacturers can involve them in the compliance process and increase accountability.

 When quality defects are only caught at the end of the production line, it comes at a cost.
 The further a defect moves downstream, the greater the cost of scrap and rework.

 Traditional approach: Test each product for potential defects before letting it out of the factory.
 Therefore, defects are only caught downstream.
 Then, a traditional approach would be to perform a root cause analysis over an extended period of time.
 The lack of data and the time lag between the event and the analysis would make it very hard to get to the bottom of the problem.